globaldev/integrate/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[pipesandfilters]: http://www.eaipatterns.com/PipesAndFilters.html "Pipes and Filters"
+[pipes-and-filters]: http://www.eaipatterns.com/PipesAndFilters.html "Pipes and Filters"
-[eaipatterns]: http://www.eaipatterns.com/ "Enterprise Integration Patterns"
+[eai-patterns]: http://www.eaipatterns.com/ "Enterprise Integration Patterns"
 [1]: http://travis-ci.org/robyoung26/integrate
 [2]: https://secure.travis-ci.org/robyoung26/integrate.png?branch=master